jopara94/project-2/README.md

 ## Hack Overflow

-- This site is a remake of Stack Overflow using CRUD
+- This project is a remake of Stack Overflow using Node.js, Express.js, Handlebars.js, MongoDB, and Mongoose to give it full CRUD capability.

 ## Technology Used